LP-based Approximations for Disjoint Bilinear and Two-Stage Adjustable Robust Optimization: A Polylogarithmic Approximation for PDB

 {\normalfont (b)} Let $\chi_1, \dots, \chi_r$ be independent Bernoulli trials.
 Denote $\Xi := \sum_{i=1}^{r} \epsilon_i \chi_i$ where $\epsilon_1, \dots, \epsilon_r$ are reals in (0,1].
 Then for any $0 < \delta < 1$,

 \end{lemma} For the sake of completeness, we present the proof for these bounds in Appendix \ref{appendix:chernoff-bounds}.

-{\em Proof of Lemma~\ref{lm:structural-property-pdb}.} It is sufficient to prove that, with constant probability, $(\hat{\mathbf{x}}, \hat{\mathbf{y}})$ constructed at each iteration of Algorithm \ref{alg:rounding-pdb} is a feasible solution of \ref{eq:pdb} verifying the structural property.
-In particular, let $\bm{\omega}^*$ be an optimal solution of~\ref{eq:lp-pdb} as defined in Algorithm \ref{alg:rounding-pdb}.
-Consider some iteration $t \in [T]$.
-Let $\Tilde{\omega}_1, \dots, \Tilde{\omega}_n$ and $(\hat{\mathbf{x}}, \hat{\mathbf{y}})$ be as defined in iteration $t$ of the main loop.
-We show that the following properties hold with a constant probability,
+{\em Proof of Lemma~\ref{lm:structural-property-pdb}.} We show that at any iteration of Algorithm~\ref{alg:rounding-pdb}, the vectors $\tilde{\mathbf{x}}, \tilde{\mathbf{y}} $ verify the structural property Lemma \ref{lm:structural-property-pdb} with constant probability.
+To show this, let us fix an iteration $t$ of the algorithm.
+It is sufficient to show that the following inequalities hold with constant probability,